37 Funniest Books of All Time

 Are You There, Vodka?
 It’s Me, Chelsea

 Chelsea Handler’s funny, engaging musings are ultra-clever and keep you turning pages and laughing out loud with ease—almost like having a drink.
 Handler’s style is raunchy, offensive, and filled with comic punches as she lets you in on the details of her life, both the outrageous and the mundane.
+Find out the most underrated books of all time.

 One for the Money